frankj-rpi/fairness-metrics-ontology/README.md

 The initial version of FMO, dubbed the Fairness Metrics Ontology for Classification (FMO-C), was released on August 2nd 2022.
 An updated version, the Fairness Metrics Ontology for Regression and Machine Learning (FMO-R), was released on May 9, 2023, and includes new concepts for the representation of fairness in regression as well as updates to the original FMO-C architecture.
 For more information, see [Version History](https://github.com/frankj-rpi/fairness-metrics-ontology/blob/main/README.md#version-history).

+## FMO Explorer

+With our explorer, you can filter out different notions and metrics according to different requirements, and view the groups of notions and metrics that match these requirements.
+To view the Fairness Metrics Explorer, visit <https://inciteprojects.idea.rpi.edu/fairness/app/fairness/>.

 ## FMO Structure

 For a short paper to give a quick introduction, see [our US2TS abstract](https://homepages.rpi.edu/~frankj6/US2TS-2022-Towards_an_Ontology_for_Fairness_Metrics.pdf).
 For more in-depth information, see [An Ontology for Fairness Metrics](https://dl.acm.org/doi/10.1145/3514094.3534137), our  AIES '22 conference paper, or [its accompanying poster](https://homepages.rpi.edu/~frankj6/aies22.html).
 Note that these papers describe FMO-C; papers for FMO-R have not yet been published.